muralikgs/RedCircleSignDetection/README.md

 # Testing

 Run `detect.py` to apply trained weights to an image, the model tests the images stored in the images contained in the ./data/samples folder.
+The output of the model tested on the GTSDB dataset can be seen in the following link ** https://drive.google.com/open?id=1HBVv-2ZLEoQxFNVgwaVOuCdiI2--keSa